Hervar77/infinity-doc/mkdocs/api/infinity.list.md

 Values:

 - copy: `0`
-  >the receiving list will be completely overwritten by the assigned list
+  >The receiving list will be completely overwritten by the assigned list.

 - and: `1`
-  >only elements with identical data between the lists will be kept inside the receiving list
+  >Only elements with identical data between the lists will be kept inside the receiving list.

 - or: `2`
-  >the receiving list will be combined with the assigned list
+  >The receiving list will be combined with the assigned list.

 - not: `3`
-  >the receiving list receives only elements containing data that isn't present in it yet
+  >The receiving list receives only elements containing data that isn't present in it yet.

 Example: